Ecstatic seizures: Causes

 Ecstatic seizures have been compared to the subjective experiences of psychoactive drugs, such as psychostimulant euphoriants and entactogens, like amphetamines, cocaine, and methylenedioxymethamphetamine (MDMA; "ecstasy"), as well as psychedelic hallucinogens, like ayahuasca (dimethyltryptamine), psilocybe mushrooms (psilocybin), and peyote (mescaline).
 The states produced by these drugs can show similarities to the blissful experiences of ecstatic seizures.
-As an example, Alexander Shulgin, who discovered the subjective effects of MDMA, described his first experience with the drug as follows: "I feel absolutely clean inside, and there is nothing but pure euphoria.
+As an example, Alexander Shulgin, who discovered the subjective effects of MDMA, described an experience with the drug as follows: "I feel absolutely clean inside, and there is nothing but pure euphoria.
 I have never felt so great or believed this to be possible.
 I am overcome by the profundity of the experience."
 Activation of the anterior insula may cause the positive affect of these various drugs, similarly to ecstatic seizures.
 However, the experience of ecstatic seizures has been anecdotally described by some as beyond that which could be achieved with any drug.

 The causes of ecstatic seizures may also overlap with other non-epileptic and non-pharmacological ecstatic or mystical experiences.
 The insula has been found to be activated by maternal and romantic love, as well as by pleasant and mesmerizing musical moments and deeper states of meditation.
 Besides the insula, the dopamine reward system of the ventral tegmental area and striatum or nucleus accumbens have also been found to be activated by musical moments.
 There are many parallels between ecstatic auras and deeper states of meditation.
 Greater activation of the dorsal anterior insula has been found in advanced meditators (>10,000 hours of practice) and with greater self-reported intensity of meditation.
 More gray matter, a thicker cortex, and greater gyrification of the anterior insula have been found in meditators compared to non-mediators.
 In addition, more years of meditation is positively correlated with gyrification of the anterior insula.
 Some people have also been known to have spontaneous and naturally occurring ecstatic and/or mystical experiences similar to those of ecstatic auras, often as single episodes in their lives, that are of non-epileptogenic origin and are outside of a meditative or religious context.
 These have been referred to as "awakening experiences".

 The state in ecstatic seizures is in notable contrast to various neuropsychiatric disorders, like anxiety disorders, depression, and obsessive–compulsive disorder (OCD), in which there is intolerance of uncertainty and ambiguous situations, abnormally increased anticipation of aversive stimuli, subjective feelings of doubt (as opposed to certainty), and/or accompanying avoidance behavior.
 Some of these conditions have been associated with increased activity of the dorsal anterior insula.
 Ecstatic seizures may provide insight into the understanding and treatment of neuropsychiatric disorders.
 The dorsal anterior insula has been proposed as a potential novel therapeutic target for treatment of neuropsychiatric disorders like severe depression, for instance through non-invasive intermittent brain stimulation techniques.
 This could be an alternative to the novel field of psychedelics for these conditions, under the assumption that transient mystical experiences could result in long-lasting therapeutic psychological benefits.